Constitution and Rules

 - The Society shall be affiliated to the International Atherosclerosis Society.

 - The business of the Society shall be conducted by a Committee elected by the members of the Society from their number.
-It will consist of a Chair, a Chair Elect*, a Secretary, a Treasurer, a Webmaster and five Ordinary Members of whom at least two shall be clinicians and at least two shall be non-clinical scientists.The Chair may be an Ordinary or Senior Member and shall take office for 3 years after serving as Chair Elect for 1 year.
-The Secretary and Treasurer shall be Ordinary Members and shall normally hold office for five years.
+It will consist of a Chair, a Chair Elect*, a Secretary, a Treasurer, a Webmaster, a Junior Member and five Ordinary Members of whom at least two shall be clinicians and at least two shall be non-clinical scientists.The Chair may be an Ordinary or Senior Member and shall take office for 3 years after serving as Chair Elect for 1 year.
+The Secretary, Treasurer and Webmaster shall be Ordinary Members and shall normally hold office for five years.
 The members of the Committee without office shall retire after three years.
-They will not be eligible for immediate re-election to the Committee except as officers.
+In exceptional circumstances, roles could be extended for up-to 12 months by a Committee vote.
+Committee members.
+Committee members will not be eligible for immediate re-election to the Committee except as officers.

 * Note: There will only be a Chairman Elect on the Committee in the year leading up to each change of Chair i.e. every 3 years.